khoantd/GitVizz/README.md

 ## 📝 Prerequisites

-Before using GitViz, ensure you have the following:
+Before using GitVizz, ensure you have the following:

 - **GitHub Personal Access Token (optional, but recommended):**
    See the [GitHub Personal Access Token Guide](./GitHub%20Personal%20Access%20Token%20Guide.md) for instructions on creating and configuring your token.